acuminous/eslint-plugin-tech-radar/README.md

 [![Test Coverage](https://codeclimate.com/github/acuminous/eslint-plugin-tech-radar/badges/coverage.svg)](https://codeclimate.com/github/acuminous/eslint-plugin-tech-radar/coverage)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zunit)

-A [tech radar](https://github.com/thoughtworks/build-your-own-radar) unfortunately doesn't stop engineering teams [installing modules they shouldn't](https://www.stephen-cresswell.com/2024/04/17/prisma-and-the-naivety-of-crowds.html).
+A [Tech Radar](https://github.com/thoughtworks/build-your-own-radar) unfortunately doesn't stop engineering teams [installing modules they shouldn't](https://www.stephen-cresswell.com/2024/04/17/prisma-and-the-naivety-of-crowds.html).
 As Jeff Bezos says, "Good intentions don't work, good mechanisms do".
 One not very good mechanism is to use a private npm repository, but this blocks both direct and transitive dependencies, making it impractical to maintain.
 Another is to scan repositories looking for violations, but this is too late.

 Instead, the approach taken by this module is to write a custom eslint plugin for checking the dependencies listed in package.json.
 The rules can be defined in a [shared configuration](https://eslint.org/docs/latest/extend/shareable-configs), and just like eslint, run automatically on pre-commit/pre-push hooks and as part of a CI/CD pipeline.
 You also have a familiar escape hatch, should teams need to downgrade, ignore or reconfigure rules on a repository by repository basis.
 Better yet, changes to the rules will naturally be accompanied by documented discussion in the form of issues and/or pull requests.